 - Episcopal Church of the Advent, 9373 Garber, Crestwood

 - Episcopal Church of the Transfiguration, 1860 Lake St. Louis Blvd., Lake St. Louis

 - St. Mark's Episcopal Church, 4714 Clifton, St. Louis

 - Trinity Episcopal Church-CWE, 600 N. Euclid, St. Louis

 - Trinity Episcopal Church, 124 N. Mulanix, Kirksville

 - Washington University Campus Ministry, Rockwell House

-- A resource that Oasis has used for years in working with parishes who are discerning their call to be Oasis congregations is "What Does the Bible Say About Homosexuality?" by the Rev. Dan Handschy, rector of Church of the Advent in Crestwood.A pdf of this article is available online.
+- A resource that Oasis has used for years in working with parishes who are discerning their call to be Oasis congregations is "What Does the Bible Say About Homosexuality?" by the Rev. Dan Handschy, former rector of Church of the Advent in Crestwood.A pdf of this article is available online.